Frequently Asked Questions | Registry

 In the case of scientific and technological theses, the amount of text may be less.
 Because of this variation from subject to subject, the advice of your supervisor should be sought at an early stage in the preparation of the thesis.

-The Letter of Invitation issued to External Examiner(s) following approval by Graduate Research Studies Board, includes a standard confidentiality clause, suitable for most academic and Intellectual Property (IP) protection purposes.
+When the notice of intention to submit for examination (PGR4) has been approved, a letter of Invitation will be issued to External Examiner(s).
+This includes a standard confidentiality clause, suitable for most academic and Intellectual Property (IP) protection purposes.

 Registry will then notify Invent to liaise with your Principal Supervisor to comprise the document.